10 Facts About Suicide & Suicide Prevention

 Suicide is now the second leading cause of death for young people between the ages of 11 to 18 years old.

-In San Diego, nearly 15 percent of 9th and 11th grade students have self-reported seriously considering suicide.
+In San Diego Unified School District, nearly 17 percent of 9th and 15 percent of 11th grade students have self-reported seriously considering suicide.

 Suicide warning signs include talking about feeling hopeless or having no reason to live and withdrawing or isolating themselves.

 School-based suicide prevention programs can play an important role in connecting students with important mental health information and tools, as well as provide training for teachers and other staff who work closely with them.

 Our HERE Now program is a school-based program to help educate, prevent and heal.
 In collaboration with North County Lifeline and South Bay Community Services, HERE Now is now active in 116 schools in 22 school districts in San Diego County.